krischer/LASIF/doc/tutorial/08_a_new_iteration.rst

     * ``py_processors_in_phi_direction``: ``2``
     * ``pz_processors_in_r_direction``: ``1``

     Please refer to the SES3D documentation for more information.
+The SES3D documentation can currently be obtained from the tarball found `here <http://www.cos.ethz.ch/software/ses3d.html>`_ (link most recently
+    checked on 13 June 2016).

 Source Time Functions
 ^^^^^^^^^^^^^^^^^^^^^

-The source time functions will be dynamically generated from the information specified in the iteration XML files.
+The source time functions will be generated dynamically from the information specified in the iteration XML files.
 Currently only one type of source time function, a filtered Heaviside function is supported.
-In the future, if desired, it could also be possible to use inverted source time functions.
+In the future, if desired, it could also become possible to use inverted source time functions.

-The source time function will always be defined for the number of time steps and time increment you specify in the solver settings.
-Furthermore all source time functions will be filtered with the same bandpass as the data.
+The source time function will always be defined for the number of time steps and the time increment you specify in the solver settings.
+Furthermore, all source time functions will be filtered with the same bandpass as the data.

-To get a quick look of the source time function for any given iteration, use the **plot_stf** command with the iteration name:
+To have a quick look at the source time function for any given iteration, use the **plot_stf** command with the iteration name:

 .. code-block:: bash